gbaman/classroom-repl-it-tracker/README.md

 # Classroom Tracker for [repl.it](repl.it) Classroom
 A basic and very quickly thrown together Python Flask app to help with tracking student progress on [repl.it](repl.it) classroom across multiple classes.
+It also allows cloning batches of activities out to different classes from a master classroom.

 ![](images/example1.jpg)